kavismith/vpn-usage/README.md

 </p>
 <p>
-Go to mcdonalds.com as well.
-You wil see that the url changed to the local for Japan.
+Visit mcdonalds.com, and you will notice that the URL changes to the local domain for Japan, confirming that you are browsing with a Japanese locale.
 </p>
 <br />